 Concepts of caring, spirituality, leadership and service are integrated throughout the levels of the nursing program.

-Two Year, Associate Degree (AS) Plan of Study, Mitchell Campus or Huron Site
+Associate Degree (AS) Plan of Study, Mitchell Campus or Huron Site

 Students can complete the nursing program, pass the national licensing exam (NCLEX-RN) and begin practicing as a registered nurse (RN) in two years.